cameronphchen/SRM/README.md

 Please refer to www.studyforrest.org for forrest dataset

 sherlock and audiobook:
-The papers for these two datasets are still under review, so the datasets are available at this point.
+The papers for these two datasets are still under review, so the datasets are not available at this point.